1Lucky1/Microchange/README.md

-# Microchange
+# FullMicrochange

 # English
-Tool for very fast changing default microphone through system tray
+Tool for very fast changing default microphone and speakers through system tray

 1. For using this program you should run this command as administrator in Power shell